openstack/openstack-manuals/doc/cli-reference/source/nova.rst

   Boot a new server.

 ``clear-password``
-  Clear the admin password for a server.
+  Clear the admin password for a server from the metadata server.
+This action does not actually change the instance server password.

 ``cloudpipe-configure``
   Update the VPN IP/port of a cloudpipe